Framed motives of algebraic varieties (after V. Voevodsky): Concluding remarks

 is an $\Omega$-spectrum by the Segal machine~\cite{S}.
 We call it the {\it rational framed motive of $X\in Sm/k$}.

 \begin{conj} The natural map of $S^1$-spectra $M_{fr}(X)\to M_{fr}^{rat}(X)$ is a local stable weak equivalence for all $X\in Sm/k$. \end{conj}

-This conjecture is in spirit close to a similar question in Voevodsky's notes~\cite{Voe2}.
 Basing on the technique developed in the previous sections, it is quite standard to develop homotopy theory of rational framed motives.
 If the conjecture is true, one can then construct explicit motivic fibrant replacements for spectra/bispectra of the form $\Sigma_{\bb P^{1}}^\infty X_+$ and $\Sigma_{S^1}^\infty\Sigma_{\bb G}^\infty X_+$ respectively in terms of spaces $C_*Fr^{rat}(-,X)$.